two students walking outside a building on campus

 Provides international students the opportunity to gain experience in a USA-based health care system.
 Emphasis is on an immersion experience to better understand the nursing role within the US health care system.
 Practicum is a precepted experiences.
 Prerequisites: 1) Acceptance into the undergraduate nursing program, 2) International student must have a student visa, 3) completion of two required Curricular Practical Training (CPT) forms through the Washburn Office of International Programs, 4) receipt of the CPT authorization on the I-20 document, and 5) approval of the chairperson of the School of Nursing International Studies Committee.

-Leadership skills emphasize ethical and critical decision-making, initiating and maintaining effective working relationships, communication and collaboration within interprofessional healthcare teams, care coordination, delegation, and development of conflict resolution strategies.
-Provides a basic overview of complex systems and the impact of power, politics, policy, and regulatory guidelines to these systems.
+This course introduces leadership skills that promote ethical and critical decision-making, effective working relationships, care coordination and conflict resolution strategies.
+A basic overview of complex systems and the regulatory expectations guiding these systems is provided.
 Prerequisites: All Level 1 courses or consent.

 Focuses on leadership skills that emphasize ethical and critical decision-making, initiating and maintaining effective working relationships, communication and collaboration within interprofessional healthcare teams, care coordination, delegation, and developing conflict resolution strategies.
 Students obtain a basic understanding of complex systems and the impact of power, politics, policy, and regulatory guidelines on these systems.
 Prerequisite: Admission to RN to BSN Program.

-NU 462 Quality and Safety in Healthcare (3)
+NU 462 Professional Transformation IV: Quality and Safety in Health Care (3)

-System leadership, quality improvement, and safety concepts are presented to promote high quality nursing practice in healthcare settings.
-Emphasis is placed on the application of evidence-based knowledge from the contemporary sciences and communication with interprofessional healthcare (IHCT) members.
+This course focuses on system leadership, quality improvement and safety concepts to promote high quality healthcare.
+Emphasis is placed on the application of evidence-based knowledge from contemporary sciences and communication with interprofessional healthcare team members.
 Prerequisites: All Level 1, 2 and 3 courses or consent.

 System leadership, quality improvement, and safety concepts are presented to promote high quality nursing practice in healthcare settings.
 Emphasis is placed on the application of evidence-based knowledge from the contemporary sciences and communication with interprofessional healthcare team members.
 Prerequisite: Admission to RN to BSN Program.

-Uses the ecological model to explore the determinants of health of aggregates, communities, and populations.
-Emphases public health science and epidemiology principles to guide students in the identification of the social, cultural, environmental and legislative issues within complex community systems.
-In practicum settings students examine clinical prevention and health promotion strategies for effectiveness, efficiency and equity, and work collaboratively with other health care professionals to identify resources and strategies that contribute to the populations' overall health status.
+This course explores social determinants of health for aggregates of people, communities, and populations.
+Emphasis on public health science and epidemiology principles will guide students in the identification of the social, cultural, environmental, and legislative issues within complex community systems.
 Prerequisites: All Level 1, 2, and 3 courses.

-NU 467 Clinical Prevention and Population Health Management/Practicum (3)
+NU 467 Clinical Prevention and Population Management (3)

 The focus of this course emphasizes population health management principles to guide learners in the identification of the social, cultural, environmental, and legislative issues within complex community systems.
 Learners examine clinical prevention and health promotion strategies for effectiveness, efficiency, and equity to identify resources that contribute to the population’s overall health status.
 Prerequisite: Admission to RN to BSN Program.